lvsgate/lvs-dpdk/README.md

 I had forked odp-dpdk project and added support for flow director, see https://github.com/lvsgate/odp-dpdk.git

-Please note that this project is Experimental, it only had limited testing and never run production environment.
+Please note that this project is Experimental, it only had limited testing and never run in production environment.

 # Prerequisites